dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 End Function

-And here’s a formula that uses the function.
+And here's a formula that uses the function.
 It works only if cell A1 already has a

 comment.
 When the formula is calculated, the comment is changed.

 =ChangeComment(A1,"I changed the comment!")

-It’s unclear whether this is an oversight or a feature.
-But it’s a rare example of a VBA function that changes something in a worksheet.
+It's unclear whether this is an oversight or a feature.
+But it's a rare example of a VBA function that changes something in a worksheet.

 336    PART 5  Putting It All Together